qlik-oss/server-side-extension/examples/python/prerequisites.md

 __Note__
 --------
 The `requirements.txt` specifies the dependencies and the recommended versions.
-If you choose to install the libraries manually yourself make sure to take a _grpcio_ version that is compatible as there might be breaking changes between versions.
+If you choose to install the libraries manually make sure to take a _grpcio_ version that is compatible as there might be breaking changes between versions.
+If you need to have a different version installed for another Python project consider using [virtualenv](https://virtualenv.pypa.io/en/stable/).